 After Chinese New Year, the Mid-Autumn Festival is the most important celebration in China.
 It falls on the 15th day of the eighth month in the Chinese lunar calendar, so the celebration changes each year.
 This year, the holiday falls on Sept.
-24.
+13.

 Families celebrate the holiday by gathering together to gaze at the moon, according to Time.
 They also light lanterns.
-Traditionally the lanterns were paper illuminated by candles, but more recently the lanterns are plastic and inflatable, lit by bulbs inside.
+Traditionally the lanterns were made of paper and illuminated by candles, but more recently the lanterns are plastic and inflatable, lit by bulbs inside.
 Glow sticks have also become part of the modern tradition.

 The treat of choice during the Mid-Autumn Festival is the mooncake, a classic pastry that has a salted, baked egg yolk in its center, but there's a lot more to them than just that.

 1. Traditional mooncakes contain a paste made from lotus seeds or beans, and they're sweet.

 2. There are also savory mooncakes.
 One popular combination for the savory version is pork and honey.

 3. Pre-made mooncakes are expensive, even though they don't cost a lot to make.
 Because they're time-consuming, are often intricately packaged, people are willing to spend the money on them, so the bakeries that make them charge high prices.
 Packaging can be as elaborate as a heavy wooden box where each mooncake is individually encased in a round metal container.
 At Starbucks in China, mooncakes are sold in a three-tiered box with a separate drawer for each flavor, almost like a jewelry or tackle box, reports the Los Angeles Times.

 4. You can make mooncakes yourself if you don't want to pay those high prices.
 Although it takes some time, it's not difficult.
 Start with an inexpensive mooncake mold, which you can find online.
 The video below takes you step by step through the process.